davbeek/gitinspectorgui-rtd/docs/source/overview.rst

 GitinspectorGUI is an extension and update of the gitinspector tool by Adam Waldenberg.
 It is based on a fork from the `GitHub gitinspector repository
 <https://github.com/ejwa/gitinspector>`_.
 As such, the original GPLv3 license
-and copyrights of the gitinspector tool apply unchanged.
+and copyrights of the gitinspector tool apply.

 Aim
 ---